 Best for: Kids ages 6 to 8 who need basic calling and location tracking

 The GizmoWatch 2 is the entry-level option.
 It handles the fundamentals: GPS tracking, geofencing, and two-way calling with up to 10 approved contacts.
-In our testing, location accuracy was consistent in suburban areas, typically placing the watch within 15 to 30 meters of its actual position.
+Like most cellular kids watches, its location is more reliable outdoors than indoors, and accuracy varies with Verizon coverage, buildings, and surroundings.

 What it lacks matters, though.
 There is no SOS button for emergencies, no video calling, and no location history.
-You can see where your child is right now, but you cannot review where they have been throughout the day.
+You can see where your child is right now, but you can't review where they've been throughout the day.
 For parents who want that data, the Gizmo Watch 3 or an Apple Watch SE are stronger options.

 GizmoWatch Disney Edition Review